jacmoe/pype-docs/index.md

 ![Pype](pype.png "Pype")

 ## Personal Yii Page Engine
-Pype serves static markdown documents from a separate Git repository.

 Pype is a small, fast and versatile flat-file engine that is suitable for serving blogs, wikis and personal websites.

-Easy to upgrade and manage.
-And can be run either stand-alone or as part of a larger application.
+Pype can be run either stand-alone or as part of a larger application.

 ### Built with
 Pype is powered by [yii2-mdpages-module](https://github.com/jacmoe/yii2-mdpages-module) which does most of the work.